djbristow/RAILS/Docker Based/README.md

-# RAILS
+# Docker Based Components
 &copy; David Bristow, 2019-2023

 # Version
-* 1.0.0 - 6/7/2023
+* 1.0.1 - 6/7/2023

-Docker components are the partial realization of RAILS software model of an automated system to assist the model railroader achieve realism in the operation of a model railroad.
-The model then drives the development of software.
-These components are the micro-services that are conatinerized and typically run on a PC or Single Board Computer running Linux.
+Docker based components are the partial realization of RAILS software model of an automated system to assist the model railroader achieve realism in the operation of a model railroad.
+These components are the micro-services that are conatinerized and typically run on a PC (Linux, Mac, or Windows) or Single Board Computer running Linux.

 There three groups of docker components: IoT Services, Data Services, and Single Page Applications(SPAs) as defined in the table below.
-All of the Docker components shown in the following figure to the right and including the MQTT Broker.
+All of the Docker components shown in the following figure are to the right of and include the MQTT Broker.

 ![System Design](https://github.com/djbristow/RAILS/blob/master/sysdesign.svg)